TAMUsquirrel/ProperSentenceCase/README.md

 In addition to a wealth of simple (English-only) capitalization rules, this program utilizes CoreNLP, more specifically, Stanza, for Natural Language Processing to further this program's ability to recognize parts of speech and named entities for capitalization.

+Here is a list of current features:

 	1. The first letter of each sentence (duh).

  	2. NAMES OF PEOPLE, ORGANIZATIONS, & GEOPOLITICAL AREAS (GPE)
 		a.
 When the name just-so-happens to trigger other capitalization rules
     		b.
 When the name is recognized as a pronoun/NER by CoreNLP.
           The less ambiguous & more common the name of the person, org, or place is, the more likely it'll be recognized.
           For Example:
                 "I would love to work at a company like Google or apple."